saitamasahil/skyscraper/docs/CONFIGINI.md

 #### verbosity

 Sets how verbose Skyscraper should be when running.
 Default level is 0.
 The higher the value, the more info Skyscraper will output to the terminal while running.
+Anything higher than 3 does not further increase the verbosity of the output.

 Default value: `0`
 Allowed in sections: `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`